Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 ### Creating custom spans

 > **Note:**
-> Obsolate: This method is obsolate and will be removed in future versions.
+> Obsolete: This method is obsolete and will be removed in future versions.
 Please use the new method to create custom spans.

 > Once the `ITracer` got registered in Startup.cs file, you can inject it to any class you want to create custom spans (not provided by Open > Tracing) as follows:
 >